 Like any new technology, there are going to be hiccups to work out.
 Marketers are trying to find unintrusive ways to connect with in-store shoppers via beacons, but may also struggle with adoption.

-In a session on bridging online and in-store with beacons, Gimbal’s Rob Canterbury noted that when beacons are used properly, consumers shouldn’t even know they’re being marketed to, or that they’re communicating with a beacon.
+In a session on bridging online and in-store with beacons, Gimbal’s Rob Canterbury noted that when you use beacons properly, consumers shouldn’t even know they’re being marketed to, or that they’re communicating with a beacon.

 Even so, said Greg Sterling from the Local Search Association, you have to get over the initial points of friction to get shoppers using the technology.
 They have to install an app – this is a point of friction.
-Opting in and ensuring their bluetooth is turned on are potential roadblocks.
+Opting in and ensuring consumers turn on their bluetooth present potential roadblocks.
 Brands have their work cut out for them in educating the market on the benefits of the technology.

 Which aggregators should we submit to first and how long will it take to see results?

-This was a hot topic, with a fantastic panel of speakers from Rio SEO, Acxiom, Factual and InfoGroup tackling and defining the role local listing management plays in rankings on search engines and other devices.
+This was a hot topic.
+A panel made up of Rio SEO, Acxiom, Factual and InfoGroup tackled and defined the role local listing management plays in rankings on search engines and other devices.

-Ashley Gregory, local listing manager here at Rio SEO, explained that brands need to cast a net over the entire aggregator ecosystem and ensure consistency to see higher rankings on search engines and online directories.
+Ashley Gregory, local listing manager at Rio SEO, explained that brands need to cast a net over the entire aggregator ecosystem.
+They need to ensure consistency to see higher rankings on search engines and online directories.
 Ideally, you’ll submit to all major aggregators simultaneously and on a regular basis to achieve the fastest results.

 However, you should also show Google regularly that your account is up-to-date.
 In her opening keynote presentation, Google’s community manager for Google My Business, Jade Wang, explained what when Google gets a new source of data into the local database, it runs a process called “matching.”
 Google can tell instantly whether it’s going to assign that data to a new business, or add it to an existing business.
 She said that Google recommends that marketers log in to their My Business account on a regular basis.
-This shows the algorithm the account is active, which is an indication that business owners keep their information accurate and up to date.
+This shows the algorithm the account is active.
+That indicates that business owners keep their information accurate and up to date.

 What on Earth is the Internet of Things and how can we get ready for it?

-Many of us are already connected via devices, but still don’t understand just what the Internet of Things entails or how we can use it for marketing.
+Many of us are already connected via devices.
+However, we still don’t understand just what the Internet of Things entails.
+Moreover, how can we use it for marketing?
 Bigger brands and stadiums are really testing the limits with beacons, but how can the average retailer prepare?

 Rio SEO Dema Zlotin wrote Is Your Business Ready for the Internet of Things? based on the fireside chat-style discussion between MapQuest’s Andy McMahon, Neustar Localeze’s Mike Pycha, and Abid Chaudhry from BIA Kelsey.
-The three explored current IoT trends and best practices for marketers in the age of connected cars, street furniture and wearable devices.
+The three explored current IoT trends.
+They also explored best practices for marketers in the age of connected cars, street furniture and wearable devices.
 Businesses can’t optimize only for NAP, they said; the context of open hours, available inventory and more are critical.

 However, they also gave brands some clues as to what they might be dealing with in the not-too-far-off future, as far as the IoT is concerned.

-Rather than selling, marketers should be looking to connected devices for unique ways to help consumers accomplish their tasks, ensuring their messaging is useful, relevant and 100% accurate.
+Rather than selling, marketers should be looking to connected devices for unique ways to help consumers accomplish their tasks.
+They need to ensure their messaging is useful, relevant and 100% accurate.

-Tackling the various options that can be integrated into a local search strategy can seem tough to brands with hundreds or thousands of locations.
+Tackling the options for a local search strategy can seem tough to brands with thousands of locations.
 Leveraging technology is essential to scale marketing efforts to align with how consumers are searching the web today.
-If you manage multiple locations and are looking for a solution to fill the gap, schedule a free demo with Rio SEO today!
+If you have questions about local search or look to manage multiple locations and are need a solution to fill the gap, schedule a free demo with Rio SEO today!